Qianhao96/CITS-3403/Readme2.md

 # Instructions to launch the applictaion (running on localhost), and dependencies (i.e. required modules)
      To run the application: python3 run.py
      To stop the application: ctrl + c
+     This application is using port 5000
+     This application is hosted At (http://ycj-lqh-master.herokuapp.com/)

-#git logs
+# git logs
-    -git --no-pager log > log.txt
+    -log file: log.txt